macrozone/henri/app/client/engine.coffee.md

 				break if stepCounterAfter > stepCounterBefore

-			#propagate change, this will redraw all plots
+			# propagate change, this will redraw all plots
+			# we will also add the changes to the scope, so we can plot them
+			@addChangeVectorToScope changes

 			@dataDep?.changed()

 ## Euler